robert-hh/CS1237/README.md

 According to the test, Teensy 4.x and PYBD SF6 work fine at a rate of 1280.
 The RP2040 and SAMD51 work fine at a rate at 640 and can still be configured back.
-ESP32, ESP8266 and W600 can be configured once for a rate of 640, but cannot reset back to a lower rate and do not support temperature reading when set to the 640 rate.
+ESP32, ESP8266, nrf52 and W600 can be configured once for a rate of 640, but cannot
+reset back to a lower rate and do not support temperature reading when set to the 640 rate.

-### cs1237.deinit()

-Stop the IRQ handler for sampling data.
-To restart it, call cs1237.init().
-Once the IRQ handler is stopped, attempts to read data will fail and raise an exception.

 ### result = cs1237.read()